Soft Versus Tight Leads

 Prospects are more qualified than suspects because they have downloaded one of your white papers, responded to your blog or in some way demonstrated an interest in the information you provided.
 But they may not have the buying authority, an adequate budget, or even an interest in your product.
 They've shown an interest in the subject matter, but not necessarily in what you have to sell.

-Leads, on the other hand, come from prospects or suspects who have raised their hand and said they want to know more about your specific product.
+Leads, on the other hand, come from prospects who have raised their hand and said they want to know more about your specific product.
 But the quality of these leads varies wildly from lukewarm to hot depending upon various factors.
+Direct marketers define leads “loose” or “tight” based on their quality or likelihood to buy your product.

 In line with evaluating the BtoB leads and differentiating their quality, marketers must understand the importance of evolving suspects to prospects, and then prospects to leads.
-The ultimate upgrade, of course, takes leads and converts them to customers.
+The goal, of course, is to convert leads to customers.

 There is at least one additional step beyond that by taking customers and cultivating them to become long term customers and advocates.

-As with building customer relationships, companies must build prospect relationships to fill their new business pipelines with many qualified contacts.
-We call relationship building with customers CRM or Customer Relationship Management.
+As with customer relationships, companies must build prospect relationships to fill their new business pipelines with many qualified contacts.

-I believe that PRM or Prospect Relationship Management plays an equally important role as CRM in the BtoB lead generation strategy.
+I believe that PRM or Prospect Relationship Management is the primary strategy for CRM in B2B lead generation.
 If done correctly over time, these relationships eventually turn suspects into qualified leads.

-Do you know of companies that have done a good job of PRM?
+Do you know of companies that have done a good job with PRM?
 Please share it with the rest of us.
 This is not a short term strategy.
 Today's businesses do not seem capable of maintaining marketing initiatives beyond a year.
+Companies often do not save their leads for further promotion if they do not buy immediately or within a typical sales cycle.
 PRM requires a long term investment to yield its best results.